twbs/bootstrap/site/content/docs/5.2/components/carousel.md

 {{< callout warning >}}
 For performance reasons, carousels must be manually initialized using the [carousel constructor method](#methods).
 Without initialization, some of the event listeners (specifically, the events needed touch/swipe support) will not be registered until a user has explicitly activated a control or indicator.

-The only exception are [autoplaying carousels](#autoplaying-carousel) using the `data-bs-ride="carousel"` attribute – these are initialized automatically on page load.
+The only exception are [autoplaying carousels](#autoplaying-carousel) with the `data-bs-ride="carousel"` attribute – these are initialized automatically on page load.
+If you are using autoplaying carousels with the data attribute, **don't explicitly initialize the same carousels with the constructor method.**
 {{< /callout >}}

 ## Basic examples